Understanding the Issues: Hunger, Wasted Food, and the Climate Emergency

 - Food is the #1 material in U.S. landfills.

 We see all this wasted food as an opportunity.
-The more good food we can rescue, the more people facing food insecurity that we can feed.
-Plus, keeping food out of landfills is good for people, too.
-(Note: Spoonfuls focuses on food rescue, but we’re one part of a collective effort to minimize wasted food.
+The more good food we can rescue, the more people facing food insecurity we can feed.
+Plus, keeping food out of landfills is good for the environment, too.
+(Note: Spoonfuls focuses on food recovery, but we’re one part of a collective effort to minimize wasted food.
 See other solutions here.)

 On Climate